BYR4M/Icarus-Mods/README.md

 Radars: Biofuel Radar, Electric Radar & Meta Radar

 No more deciding between the two.
-Now you can carry your mission items, extractors and radars.. all at the same time!
+Now you can carry your mission items, extractors and even radars.. all at the same time!

 -- OUTPOST CHANGES --